If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they indicate.

 Thermal Paste

 As its name suggests, thermal paste is a liquid that will transfer heat and is situated directly between the chip and the heatsink.
-Because of this, it’s crucial to know how to apply the paste properly.
+Because of this, it’s vital to know how to apply the paste properly.
 If you’re able to do that, then it will fill all of the gaps and make sure that the heat is transferred efficiently.

 Thermal Paste (Thermal Grease) vs. Thermal Pads